aferrercrafter/Records/readme.md

 * Additionally, when I create a new user account, I must provide a unique  and valid email address.
 If any of these requirements are not met, the API should return a 400 Bad Request status code with a message indicating the error.

 ## Methodologies Used
-* The BallastLane  API was developed using a test-driven development (TDD) approach, which ensured that all code was thoroughly tested before being implemented.
+* The Records  API was developed using a test-driven development (TDD) approach, which ensured that all code was thoroughly tested before being implemented.
 * The project also applies Clean Architecture by dividing the codebase into layers that are independent of each other.
 The layers are:

     * Domain: The core business logic of the application, where the entities, and business rules reside.